-According to an article by Stephanie Vozza from Fast Company, embracing the virtue of gratitude brings several benefits to the workplace.
+According to an article from Fast Company, embracing the virtue of gratitude brings several benefits to the workplace.
 Such contributions to success include strengthening teams, motivating employees and improving corporate culture.

 Living out gratitude in your work environment enhances both you and your co-workers’ experiences.
 Initiatives like recognition programs reduce employee turnover, according to a 2015 study noted by GetHppy.
 When people feel appreciated, they invest in the organization and want to stick around.